status-im/nimbus-eth2/docs/the_nimbus_book/src/log-rotate.md

 ## Build

-Logs in files generally don't benefit from colors - to avoid colors being written to the file, additional flags can be added to the Nimbus [build process](./build.md) - these flags are best saved in a build script to which one can add more options.
+Logs in files generally don't benefit from colors.
+To avoid colors being written to the file, additional flags can be added to the Nimbus [build process](./build.md) -- these flags are best saved in a build script to which one can add more options.
 Future versions of Nimbus will support disabling colors at runtime.

 ```bash